The CBD’s SBSTTA debated upon the close link between the co-benefits of conserving intact ecosystems for both biological diversity and human health.

 The Subsidiary Body on Scientific, Technical and Technological Advice (SBSTTA), the intergovernmental scientific advisory body of the Convention on Biological Diversity (CBD), presents assessments of the status of biological diversity, and of the types of measures taken in accordance with the provision of the CBD.
 On a regular basis, the SBSTTA reports to the Conference of the Parties (CoP) on its work, answers it questions and, provides valuable recommendations.
 The CBD defines biological diversity as ‘the variability among living organisms from all sources including, inter alia, terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are part of; this includes diversity within species, between species and of ecosystems’.

-The SBSTTA held its twenty-first meeting (SBSTTA-21) last December (2017) in Montreal (Canada).The side event “Connecting human health and well-being with ecosystem health through global targets’’ organized by the IUCN-RLE and EcoHealth Alliance presented the links between biodiversity and health.
+The SBSTTA held its twenty-first meeting (SBSTTA-21) last December (2017) in Montreal (Canada).The side event “Connecting human health and well-being with ecosystem health through global targets’’ organized by the IUCN-RLE and EcoHealth Alliance presented advances in the research linking biodiversity and human health.

 Biological diversity and human health are closely linked.
 It has been recognized by the CoP that a better awareness of the interactions between health and biodiversity could support and improve many aspects of human health.
-Biodiversity health is equivalent to healthy ecosystems.
+Biodiversity and ecosystems health promotes and improves healthy people.
 In this context, ecosystem risk assessments are truly important as they provide a set of essential information for sustainable ecosystem management, such as the status of ecosystems, and the interactions between humans and ecosystems.
 They also provide indicators to evaluate the progress towards the Aichi Targets, the Sustainable Developments Goals (SDGs), and the Climate Change agreements.

 The IUCN Red List of Ecosystems (RLE) is the standard guidelines to establish ecosystem risk assessments.
 It is an evidence-based methodology, objective, transparent and repeatable, and can be used both on local and global scales.
 It gives the actual status of an ecosystem, to which extent it is at risk of collapsing and under which threats.
 Therefore, RLE risk assessments give a way forward to a sustainable management of ecosystems in order to avoid loss of biodiversity, prevent and mitigate infectious diseases impacts, and to improve human health and well-being all over the world.